 Infidelity: Mending your marriage after an affair

-Infidelity isn't a single, clearly defined situation — and what's considered infidelity varies among couples and even between partners in a relationship.
+Infidelity isn''t a single, clearly defined situation — and what''s considered infidelity varies among couples and even between partners in a relationship.
 For example, is an emotional connection without physical intimacy considered infidelity?
 What about online relationships?
-Each person and couple need to define for themselves what constitutes infidelity in the context of their marriage.

 Why affairs happen